The 8 Best Cervical Pillows for Neck & Shoulder Pain (2026 Tested)

 In any case, this pillow has a 5-year warranty for shape and resilience.

-This is one of the best cervical traction pillows for side sleepers, thanks to its excellent side wings, which are easy to keep your head on when you’re sleeping on your side and won’t make your head tilt forward or slide back down to the center.
+This pillow is one of the best cervical traction pillows for side sleepers, thanks to its excellent side wings, which make it easy to keep your head on when you’re sleeping on your side and won’t make your head tilt forward or slide back down to the center.

 Related: The Best pillows for side sleepers with neck pain (including buckwheat pillows, latex pillows, and more!)

-3. TEMPUR Neck Pillow – Best for Neck Arthritis
+3. TEMPUR Neck Pillow – Best Overall for Neck & Shoulder Pain

 best pillow for neck arthritis